DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-05-updating-the-claim-flow.md

 ---
 title: Updating the claim flow
-description: We update the add claim flow following feedback from user research
+description: We updated the add claim flow following feedback from user research
 date: 2024-03-05
 tags:
   - claims